 • OpenBLAS 0.3.26

 Important!
 To obtain reproducible and accurate results, minimize the number of active tasks, particularly when benchmarking multi-threaded code.
-It’s important to note that Windows systems generally deliver lower performance compared to Linux due to higher number of active background tasks.
-To guarantee consistent results, lock the CPU clock and disable auto-boost.
-On Ubuntu the clock speed can be locked by executing
+Windows systems generally deliver lower performance compared to Linux due to higher number of active background tasks.

 make TARGET=ZEN

 Otherwise, OpenBLAS defaults to AVX512 instructions available on Zen4/5 CPUs.
-After the installation, OpenBLAS fp32 matrix multiply or Single-precision GEneral Matrix Multiply (SGEMM) can be invoked via
+Once installed, FP32 matrix multiplication can be executed using:

 #include <cblas.h>